Sweden - Agriculture

-Agriculture is not a top funding priority; focus on women and the links to food security is increasing
+Agriculture is not a top funding priority; focus on women and links to food security are increasing

-The ‘economic and sustainable development’ takes the lead on programming within Sida
+The ‘economic and sustainable development unit’ takes the lead on programming within Sida

 Within the Ministry of Foreign Affairs (MFA), the United Nations (UN) Policy Department, the Global Agenda Departments, and the Department for International Development and Cooperation are the main departments that focus on agriculture.
 The Department for International Development and Cooperation coordinates the development of the strategy for Sida, including on agriculture-related topics.
 Within Sida, besides the geographic departments in charge of country-specific programming, the most relevant unit is the ‘Economic and Sustainable Development Unit’ in the Department for International Organizations and Policy Support.